justvinny/passvolt/README.md

   *GUI design and formatting

-  *Create Pass Volt password page if new user.
+  COMPLETED on 26/1/2020 --*Create Pass Volt password page if new user.--